-Sierra Primary is a small, rural elementary school in southern Lassen County primarily serving the communities of Doyle and Herlong.
-With average class size under 20, and school-wide enrollment averaging 60, individualized student attention is a priority.
-Sierra Primary is a school-wide Title 1 school which is able to offer educational assistance in many academic areas including English Language Arts and Math.
-The District has also implemented an effective MTSS (Multi-Tiered System of Support) process that focuses on meeting the needs of all students to support them in becoming successful students and citizens who are able to positively contribute to society.
+Herlong High School (HHS) is a small, rural high school in southern Lassen County serving primarily the communities of Doyle and Herlong.
+With classes under 20 and school-wide enrollment under 75, one on one and individual attention provides students with meaningful opportunities for success.
+Herlong High School is a Necessary Small High School, offering educational, vocational, and extra-curricular opportunities in many areas.
+Our District has an effective MTSS (Multi-Tiered Systems of Support) process that focuses on meeting the needs of all students to support them in becoming successful students and citizens who are able to positively contribute to society.
 The school is transitioning to providing instruction aligned with the Common Core State Standards and developing a Standard-Based grading system.
-New curriculum and resources have been purchased and staff training is ongoing.
-Sierra Primary is also a PBIS (Positive Behavioral Interventions and Supports) school meaning students are taught appropriate behavior and appropriate behavior is supported in all areas of the school.
+The rural location of Herlong High School has made it necessary to provide programs such as Credit Recovery, continuation education, independent study, and adult education as they are in large demand.
+We are proud to be able to offer them through Herlong High School and Fort Sage Unified School District.
+Herlong High School is also a PBIS (Positive Behavioral Interventions and Supports) school meaning students are taught appropriate behavior and appropriate behavior is supported in all areas of the school.